makrai/notes/brown2005-fewshot-gpt3.md

   * This could also explain the comparatively low scores for RTE and CB, which
-* the few-shot SuperGLUE score steadily improves with both model size and with number of examples in the context showing increasing benefits from in-context learning (Figure 3.8).
-We scale K up to 32 examples per task, after which point additional examples will not reliably fit into our context.
-When sweeping over values of K, we find that GPT-3 requires less than eight total examples per task to outperform a fine-tuned BERT-Large on overall SuperGLUE
+* the few-shot SuperGLUE score steadily improves with both model size and with number of examples in the context showing increasing benefits from in-context learning (Figure 3.8)
+  * We scale K up to 32 examples per task, after which point additional examples will not reliably fit into our context.
+When sweeping over values
+  * GPT-3 requires less than eight total examples per task to outperform a fine-tuned BERT-Large on overall SuperGLUE

 ## 3.8 NLI (Fyo00)